 What the Heck is a Gusset?
 And Other Terminology Concerns

 As it turns out, I’m not the only one.
-So after gathering a few more suggestions from my fellow coworkers, I decided to define these crazy terms to clear up any concerns.
+After gathering a few more suggestions from my fellow coworkers, I decided to define these crazy terms to clear up any concerns.

 When it comes to tote bags, the gusset is the material that makes the sides and bottom of the bag.
 The front and back panels attach to the gusset so you are able to fit more in your bag.

-Another way to think of it is like depth.
-If a tote bag says that it has a gusset of four inches, then that means when fully expanded, there are four inches of space between the front and back.
+Another way to think of it is in terms of depth.
+If a tote bag says it has a gusset of four inches, that means when fully expanded, there are four inches of space between the front and back.

 2. Non-woven polypropylene